 - In the first chapter of Redwall, an unnamed bird swoops down on a basket left behind by Matthias hoping for a free meal, only to find inedible (to him) nuts.
 To avoid embarrassment "lest any other birds had been witness to his silly mistake" he makes it out like he just flew down to look for something else to eat.

-- In Harry Potter and the Chamber of Secrets Lockheart founds the Duel Club and is dumb enough to suggest professor Snape as his sparring partner.
-Snape promptly wipes the floor with him, but Lockheart just cheerfully explains that he just wanted to show what you shouldn't do in a fight.
+- In Harry Potter and the Chamber of Secrets, Lockhart founds the Dueling Club and is dumb enough to suggest Professor Snape as his sparring partner.
+Snape promptly wipes the floor with him, but Lockhart cheerfully explains that he just wanted to show what you shouldn't do in a fight.

 - Red Dwarf, "White Hole".
 Lister is attempting to shoot a planet into the eponymous "white hole" as you would pocket a ball in a game of pool (long story).
 He shoots, misses, hits a completely different planet and "pockets" that one instead.
 Lister immediately starts crowing about how it was a perfectly executed trick shot.
 Everyone else thinks he was just a very lucky git.

 - Seinfeld: In "The Glasses", George takes a bite of a raw onion instead of an apple and tries to play it off as a conscious decision.